w8s-class/CS1520-Class-Information/docs/presentations/javascript/js.md

 So are all languages interpreted???

 * Conclusions:
-	* Interpreted vs compiled is more about how languages are used vs how they are
+	* Interpreted vs compiled is more about how languages are used vs how they are built
 	* Speed is typically traded off to go with interpreted
 	* So why so popular??
-		* They're more fun! (as well find out…)
+		* They're more fun! (as we'll find out...)
 * Side note:  why all the focus on the JVM here?
 	* It's what you're all used to for one
 	* It's been heavily optimized over a number of years, so a great target